shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Self-Centered

 You can always include yourself.
-You gain the following Bond Affinity option:
+Spells that you cast that target you cost 1 MP less to cast.
+Additionally, you gain the following Bond Affinity option:

 -   Self-Inclusive: 1 AP.
 Also target yourself with this spell cast if it targets one or more other creatures.

-### Center of Attention

-You learn to harness attention.
-Whenever a spell that you didn’t cast targets you, you regain 1 MP.
-Spells that you cast that target you cost 1 MP less to cast.
+### Level 6 Subclass Features

 ### Improved Ability Score

-Whenever you level up, you may increase an Attribute up to your Attribute Limit.
+Your Attribute limit increases by your CM.
+Whenever you level up, you may increase an additional Attribute by 1.

 ### Quick Self Cast